You Can Easily Go on a Great Stargazing Road Trip from These U.S. Cities

 Plus, now you're in Zion.
 Things are going pretty well.

 Lots of people enjoy stargazing at Malibu Creek, but it's most worth seeking out if you're camping as well.
 As LA Mag notes, the park gates close at 10 pm.
 It's not the best spot for a "day trip" to stargaze.
 If your intention is to see stars and then head back home, Griffith Observatory is a popular spot under other circumstances.
-Though, it's currently closed due to COVID-19.

 You've got beautiful places around LA where you can stargaze even if you're not hitting very dark skies unless you get out to Joshua Tree National Park.
 Still, you can find a nice slice of sky with a good view.

 This site got IDA status in 2016, and there are definitely parts of the park closer than an hour and a half from Miami.
 But the Big Cypress Swamp Welcome Center is that far, and that's where the park service has previously teamed up with the South Florida Amateur Astronomers Association and other organizations to host star parties.
-The last of those parties for the winter was canceled due to COVID-19, so it's not clear when they'll be hosting events again.
+The last of those parties for winter 2020 was canceled due to COVID-19. it's not clear when they'll be hosting events again.
 Nonetheless, the park is open currently, and you're getting some beautiful views.

 If you're in Nashville, you probably already know how great Mammoth Cave is.
 It's close enough that you could do a day trip down into the biggest continuous cave system in the world.
 That's certainly impressive, but the park has a ton more to offer between bike trails and kayaking on the beautiful Green River.